morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 - Check "Enable USB Controller."

-- Select "USB 3.0 (xHCI) Controller" from the list.
+- Select "USB 3.0 (xHCI) Controller" from the list, if your adapter is a USB3 capable adapter.

 - Under "USB Device Filters," add a new USB filter and choose your adapter (if your adapter uses a Mediatek chip, it should appear as